khalv/mdl-exporter/README.md

 By Kalle Halvarsson

 ## Installation
-* Add mdl-exporter folder to a zip or rar file
+* Add export_mdl folder to a zip or rar file
 * In Blender, go to User Preferences (CTRL+ALT+U) and select "Install Add-on From File".
 Select your zipped folder.
 * The option to export to .mdl will now appear in the export menu (you may need to restart Blender first).